dotnet/runtime/src/tools/illink/docs/error-codes.md

   </linker>
   ```

-#### `IL2055`: Trim analysis: Call to 'System.Reflection.MethodInfo.MakeGenericType' can not be statically analyzed.
+#### `IL2055`: Trim analysis: Call to 'System.Type.MakeGenericType' can not be statically analyzed.
 It's not possible to guarantee the availability of requirements of the generic type.

 - This can be either that the type on which the `MakeGenericType` is called can't be statically determined, or that the type parameters to be used for generic arguments can't be statically determined.
 If the open generic type has `DynamicallyAccessedMembersAttribute` on any of its generic parameters, ILLink currently can't validate that the requirements are fulfilled by the calling method.